pingcap/docs/tidb-configuration-file.md

 > **Note:**
 >
-> This configuration item has been deprecated, and currently only takes effect when the value of `@tidb_enable_clustered_index` is `INT_ONLY`.If you need to add or remove the primary key, use the `NONCLUSTERED` keyword instead when creating the table.
+> This configuration item has been deprecated, and currently takes effect only when the value of `@tidb_enable_clustered_index` is `INT_ONLY`.
+If you need to add or remove the primary key, use the `NONCLUSTERED` keyword instead when creating the table.
 For more details about the primary key of the `CLUSTERED` type, refer to [clustered index](/clustered-indexes.md).

 ### `server-version`